arendst/Tasmota/README.md

 - Added support of "counterdevider[1..MAX_COUNTERS]" (serial and MQTT command), to count only the 1 count every counterdeviderX impulses (max 65.000 impulses = 1 count, default 1s).
 - Added Support for Shutter use-Case.
 In this case two relays are paired into one switch.
 Based on the value on the first relay the second relay will set automatically.
 Use Setoption81 to set it.
 See Wiki.
 - Added more support for the shutter Use-Case.
 The Setoption80 is required, if someone changes the target position if the shutter is still operating.
 Please see Shutter wiki for more details.
 - Added full support on RULES with shutter.
-Full control and new events MOVING and MOVED
+Full control and new events Shutter#MOVING and Shutter#MOVED
 - Added Alexa support for shutters through HUE Dimmer functionality.
 Not perfect but ok.

 Changelog:
+1.09 2019-09-02
+- Fixed shutter: Relay executed by MQTT or serial did not get recognized by shutter driver.
 1.08 2019-09-01
 - Added two new triggers to rules (System#PreTele and System#PostTele).
 Mainly to switch on/off devices before and after TelePeriod
 - changed deepsleep time calculation.
 Wakeup will now 100% in sync with time.
 E.g. you startet at 8:00am and define 3600 seconds, the device will always wakeup near the full hour.
 A slightly shift will not happen anymore